-Gratus believe that optimizing existing financial and mobile technology provides multiple opportunities for the hotel, travel, and hospitality industry.
-We are targeting a $1.5 trillion industry— travel and hospitality — that grew 4% in 2015 and has continued to grow at unprecedented rates, especially in areas like the Bay Area.
+Mobile technology provides opportunities for the hotel, travel, and hospitality industry.
+We are targeting a $1.5 trillion industry— travel and hospitality — that grew 5% in 2017 and has continued to grow at unprecedented rates, especially in areas like the Bay Area.
 Hotel and travel spending is being fueled by a new generation of tech-savvy and socially conscious travelers: Millennials who prefer experience over material items and mobile payments over checks and envelopes.

 TipGenie's mobile app seamlessly facilitates financial transactions and social networking within the service industry.

 We take on the inconvenience of cash, by taking out the friction and social awkwardness of service tipping.
 Our UX/UI enables meaningful, customized payment transactions, encouraging users to make emotionally intelligent decisions.

 Our app will provide a simple, easy, streamlined mobile payment option between customers and business as well as customers to employees.